psychemedia/middle-english-romances/sir-isumbras.md

 He askede tham mete for charyte,
 And thay bade hym swynke, " And swa do we,
 Hafe we none other ploghe."
-" For mete," he sayde, " I wold wyrke fayne,"
+"For mete," he sayde, " I wold wyrke fayne,"
 The knyghte ansuerde fulle sone agayne,
-" Bathe bere and drawe y-noghe."
+"Bathe bere and drawe y-noghe."
 Thane mete thay gafe hym fulle gud wone,
 And thay garte hym here iryne and stone
 Owte of a sory sloghe.